Durham Research Center 3047

 Phone: 402- 559-9018

-Significance: This research is especially important because it could lead to improvements in the quality of life for diabetic patients and help control the escalating economic cost medical expenditure and loss productivity which was estimated at $132 billion in 2002.
+Significance: Not only will our research lead to improvements in the quality of life for diabetic patients but also help control the escalating economic cost medical expenditure and loss productivity, which was estimated at $150 billion annually.

 Moore CJ, Shao CH, Nagai R, Kutty S Singh J and Bidasee KR.
 Malondialdehyde and 4-hydroxynonenal adducts are not formed on cardiac ryanodine receptor (RyR2) and sarco(endo)plasmic reticulum Ca2+ ATPase (SERCA2) in diabetes.
 Mol Cell Biochem.
 376(1-2):121-35, 2013.

 Shao C-H, Tian C, Ouyang S, Moore CJ, Alomar F, Nemet I, D’Souza A, Nagai R, Kutty S, Rozanski GJ, Ramanadham S, Singh J and Bidasee KR.
 Cabonylation induces heterogeneity in cardiac ryanodine receptor function during diabetes.
 Mol Pharmacol 82: 383-399, 2012.